Parliamentary.ai

 Overview

-The Trusts (Capital and Income) Bill aims to modernize trust law in England and Wales, clarifying how income and capital are distributed within trusts and simplifying the rules surrounding investments for charities.
+The Trusts (Capital and Income) Bill aims to modernize trust law in England and Wales, primarily by simplifying rules governing the distribution of income and capital within trusts, and by allowing charities greater flexibility in managing their endowments.

 Description